ARM-software/astc-encoder/Docs/Building.md

 # Configure your build of choice, for example:

 # x86-64 using NMake
-cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ^
+cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=..\ ^
-    -DCMAKE_INSTALL_PREFIX=.\ -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..
+    -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..

 # x86-64 using Visual Studio solution
-cmake -G "Visual Studio 16 2019" -T ClangCL ^
+cmake -G "Visual Studio 16 2019" -T ClangCL -DCMAKE_INSTALL_PREFIX=..\ ^
-    -DCMAKE_INSTALL_PREFIX=.\ -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..
+    -DISA_AVX2=ON -DISA_SSE41=ON -DISA_SSE2=ON ..
 ```

+A single CMake configure can build multiple binaries for a single target CPU
+architecture, for example building x64 for both SSE2 and AVX2.
+Each binary name
-This example shows all SIMD variants being enabled.
-It is possible to build a
+will include the build variant as a postfix.
+It is possible to build any set of
-subset of the supported variants by enabling only the ones you require.
-At
+the supported SIMD variants by enabling only the ones you require.
-least one variant must be enabled.

 Using the Visual Studio Clang-CL LLVM toolchain (`-T ClangCL`) is optional but
 produces significantly faster binaries than the default toolchain.
 The C++ LLVM